Banana Massacre: Number of people dead

-General Cortés Vargas, who commanded the troops during the massacre, took responsibility for 47 casualties.
+General Carlos Cortés Vargas, who commanded the troops during the massacre, took responsibility for 47 casualties.
 In reality, the exact number of casualties has never been confirmed.
 Herrera Soto, co-author of a comprehensive and detailed study of the 1928 strike, has put together various estimates given by contemporaries and historians, ranging from 47 to as high as 2,000.
 According to Congressman Jorge Eliécer Gaitán, the killed strikers were thrown into the sea.
 Other sources claim that the bodies were buried in mass graves.

 Among the survivors was Luis Vicente Gámez, later a famous local figure, who survived by hiding under a bridge for three days.
 Every year after the massacre he delivered a memorial service over the radio.

 The press has reported different numbers of deaths and different opinions about the events that took place that night.
 The conclusion is that there is no agreed-on story, but rather diverse variations depending on the source they come from.
 The American press provided biased information on the strike.
 The Colombian press was also biased depending on the political alignment of the publication.
 For example, the Bogotá-based newspaper El Tiempo stated that the workers were within their rights in wanting to improve their conditions.
 However, since the newspaper was politically conservative, they also noted that they did not agree with the strike.